 Pooch-n-patio season doesn’t last all year, but you can still enjoy your favorite pint indoors in any temp or weather.
 And thanks to a Great Dane-sized selection of dog-friendly indoor taprooms in our directory, Fido can join you, too!
 Before you start brewery hopping, freshen up on your dog-friendly taproom etiquette with this list of doggy doos and don’ts:

 1. Know thy pooch.
 With so many people, pups, smells, and sights to take in, not every dog is a good candidate for taproom lounging.
 So take stock: Will this be an enjoyable or anxious experience for your pooch?
 You should feel confident in your pup’s willingness to make new fur-iends, and stay in tune with their body language during your outing together.

 2. Leash smart.
 Choose a well-fitted collar and a leash that is 6 feet or shorter in length.
-(Sidewalk Dog’s exclusive patio leashes are the perfect length and are super easy to clip to a table or chair leg.)
+(Sidewalk Dog’s exclusive Doggy Date leashes are the perfect length and are super easy to clip to a table or chair leg.)
 And for dog’s sake – no retractables.

 3. Mind your (dog’s) manners.
 Paws on the furniture, whiny begging, excessive barking, and the like are major no-nos.
 Basic obedience training and an energy outlet will help ensure your pooch is on his best behavior.
 Also be aware that by law, employees aren’t allowed to pet your doggo (though they’ll certainly be tempted!), so keep your pooch near you and avoid jumping on or visiting unsuspecting employees or customers.